agathis-project/sandbox/AP-4/AP-4.md

 ```

 ### 1.4 Document structure and reading guide

-- 4+1 view
+- architecture 4+1 view

 - this is a heavenly view of what uC needs to do.

 - what uC can do is beyond the scope of this document; though, it can be
   inferred from the existing hardware (AP-1) and uC datasheet.

 - see how fast you can figure what needs to be done.

+- in diagrams with red and gray elements, the red is a *must* and gray is
+  *someday*.

 ### 1.5 Document role in an iterative development process

 - this document should help understanding the software works; although it is
   an high-level view, all efforts are made to keep it current.

-- some of the outlined features may already coded; check the code.

-- the document provide only the next immediate features that need to be
+- this document looks only into the next immediate features that need to be
-  implemented; it does not look much into the future.
+  implemented; it does not look much into the future; obviously, the stuff
+  already coded is maintained.

 # 2. System overview

-##2.1 System context

-## 2.2 System introduction
+- the Microcontroller (uC) resides on the root module, which is the part of the
+  Agathis Gateway in charge with controlling the system and handling the
+  communication between various ports on root or on branches.

+- **uC is the house keeper** of the entire system, continuously in charge with
+  the power management and monitoring the branches in stand-by state.

+- **the Gateway must be seen as a battery-operated system with opportunistic
+  access to other power sources.** This perspective helps design a power
+  efficient gateway with extended availability.

+- The uC has a vital role in minimizing system power consumption; two main sets
+  of HW features to support this: power switches and voltage monitors.

 # 3. SYSTEM INTERFACES